- Papers must be original and should not have been previously accepted for publication in any journals.

 - Papers must be written in English.

-- Papers should be written in single-spaced using 12-point font of Arial and the length of paper should not less than 4500 and not exceed 5000 words (4500 – 5000) (excluding abstract, references, tables, figures, and charts)
+- Papers should be written in single-spaced using 12-point font of Times New Roman and the length of paper should not less than 4500 and not exceed 5000 words (4500 – 5000) (excluding abstract, references, tables, figures, and charts)

 - IMPORTANT!
 Papers should not mention any author(s)’ identities to ensure double-blind review process.
 All author(s)’ identity should be identified on the online submission form.
 Author(s)’ identities, such as name (author/s), affiliation, and email address, as well as a short bio (100 words) should be included AFTER the paper is ACCEPTED.